Azure/Industrial-IoT/docs/howto-secureca-services.md

 In **IoT Edge** or local a **Server**:
 - **Global Discovery Server**: To support a factory network Global Discovery Server.

-For the edge devices the hostnames and IP addresses and should be documented.
+For the edge devices the hostnames and IP addresses should be documented.

 ### Document the Certification Authorities (CAs)